 - Can improve eyelid appearance

-- Endoscopic approach allows excellent results with smaller, well hidden incisions
+- Allows excellent results with well hidden incisions

 - One of the most long-lasting surgical procedures

 - Safe and effective

 Aging or natural genetics can cause the brows to move downward over time.
 Skin and soft tissue lose strength and ability to snap back after muscles stretch over time with natural facial movement.
 This causes the brow to come down into the eyelid area, causing distance to shorten between the brows and eyelashes.